Salt Lake Community College: Meadowbrook Campus

 The Meadowbrook Campus is home to general education courses, and several vocational and School of Applied Technology programs including: Diesel Systems Technology; Heating, Ventilation, Air Conditioning (HVAC); Professional Truck Driving; Professional Pilot; and Non-Destructive Testing.

+Herriman Campus (2023)

+Located at 14551 South Sentinel Ridge Blvd in Herriman and opened in 2023, the Herriman Campus is a collaboration between Salt Lake Community College and the University of Utah.
+The two organizations jointly administer the campus, with the goal being to offer associate degrees at SLCC and allow students to continue their education at the University of Utah.

 Organization and administration

 In September 2014, The Utah Board of Regents named Deneece Huftalin as the SLCC President.
-She served previously as Vice-President of Student Services.
+She served previously as vice-president of Student Services.
 She replaced Cynthia Bioteau.

 The Thayne Center is a non-profit organization established in 1994 (originally named the Emma Lou Thayne Community Service Center) to coordinate a variety of service-related programs for SLCC.
-The college provides the bulk of the Center's budget.
+The college provides the bulk of the center's budget.

 Academics

 SLCC offers over 200 degree and certificate programs in academic, technical, and vocational fields.
 It is accredited by the Northwest Association of Schools and Colleges, and many credits are transferable to the state's four-year colleges.
 More SLCC graduates attend the University of Utah than graduates of any other institution of higher learning.